Tips & Methodology

 - R includes some features for debugging such as the

-function interrupts the execution of an expression allows for further inspection.
+traceback()function which gets and print the call stack.
+Thebrowser()function interrupts the execution of an expression allows for further inspection.
 RStudio even has a menu tab dedicated to debugging. - Running R code line by line can help identify a problem in the code.

 - Running the “inside” of a function with supplied arguments can help mediate errors that occur when moving ad hoc code to generalized functions.